Latarho/Chebi_Invasion/README.md

 - Python 3.x
 - Pygame

-To play just run the chebi_invasion.py and save our world from the aliens.
+To play just run the chebi_invasion.py and save our world from the crocodiles gena.

 # Reference
 - The "Python Crash Course" book by Eric Matthes.